xiexh20/behave-dataset/README.md

 ```
 The provided depth images are already pixel aligned with color images, i.e. depth images have the same resolution as color images.

+We also release the registrations for all the frames, which you can find download links in [our website](https://virtualhumans.mpi-inf.mpg.de/behave/).
+Note that NOT all frames have registrations aligned with RGBD images.
+Some frames are too difficult to obtain accurate registrations hence we discard them or split one sequence into two.
+You can find the correspondence from each parameter to RGBD images by the `frame_times` information stored in each `npz` file (30fps annotations files).

 ### Generate point clouds from RGBD images
 ```shell
 python tools/rgbd2pclouds.py BEHAVE_SEQ_ROOT/Date05_Sub05_chairwood -t obj